coffee2code/post-to-post-links/readme.txt

 1. Unzip `post-to-post-links.zip` inside the `/wp-content/plugins/` directory, or upload `post-to-post-links.php` to `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to the new `Options` -> `Post2Post` admin options page.
-Optionally customize the limits.
+Optionally customize the settings.
 1. Use the Post-to-Post link syntax in posts to refer to other posts, as needed.
 (See examples.)

 == Examples ==